 • CONNECT is a social society to meet new people and participate in organized activities (e.g. cinema, bowling, barbecues, trips).

 • Study Skills and Maths Support are available to assist students with planning and organising study, note-taking, planning and writing essays and reports, preparing presentations and examination techniques.

-Students earn 9-15 credits depending on courses selected.
+Students earn 9-15 credits depending on courses selected at the University of Sunderland.
 Most modules ("courses") assess students through two or three pieces of work (e.g. paper, exam).
 All grades earned abroad affect your North Central College GPA when transferred back.
 Students cannot take courses pass/fail.